bomberboom/STFRML/README.md

 # STFRML
-This is the testing stage of code, and the extracted features and the trained classifiers can be downloaded from= =
+This is the testing stage of code, and the extracted features and the trained classifiers can be downloaded from =